-In contrast with the above case of listing variants as separate lines, some web shops prefer to limit the amount of information that it shows for each of the product variants at the first sight, and for more details, the shopper needs to make dropdown selections for the specific variant options.
+In contrast with the above case of listing variants as separate lines, some web shops prefer to limit the amount of information that it shows for each of the product variants at the first sight, and for more details, the shopper needs to make drop-down selections for the specific variant options.

-This time, we have product variant options that appear as dropdown selections but not as visible lines.
+This time, we have product variant options that appear as drop-down selections but not as visible lines.

 However, thanks to Prisync’s sophisticated price scraping technology, we also got this case covered as in the case of variant lines.

 Therefore, for a competitor price tracking software, being able to mimic the exact same user behavior becomes a necessity.
 Prisync is able to do that with 100% accuracy, and the method to activate this scenario is exactly same as the previous case.

-The user needs to point Prisync to pick the correct dropdown selection, by defining the correct line of that specific product variant in the opened dropdown form.
+The user needs to point Prisync to pick the correct drop-down selection, by defining the correct line of that specific product variant in the opened drop-down form.

-So, in the example case shown in the picture above, adding a #3 at the end of the parent product URL, and adding that URL into Prisync dashboard will let the user monitor the desired price for the correct product variant of “5 kg.”
+So, in the example case shown in the picture above, adding a #3 at the end of the parent product URL, and adding that URL into the Prisync dashboard will let the user monitor the desired price for the correct product variant of “5 kg.”

 3 – Variants listed as clickable buttons

 Here, for this Giorgio Armani perfume, we’re able to see all the possible variants of different sizes/ml’s in one shot.
-And to add the right variant into cart as a shopper, we need to select the right variant by clicking on the right variant.
+And to add the right variant into the cart as a shopper, we need to select the right variant by clicking on the right variant.

 We already explained to you Prisync’s superpowers when it comes to mimicking shopper behavior from a price scraper’s standpoint, so it should already be clear for you that Prisync can also help its users to track the correct variant prices in such scenarios.

 Similar to the 1st and 2nd cases, all that’s necessary is the correct # extension to be added at the end of the parent product URL.
-So, for the variant “3.4 oz 100 ml” (the 3rd box), adding #3 at the end of the parent product URL and adding that URL into the Prisync account will let the user receive correct price-point for the respective product variant.
+So, for the variant “3.4 oz 100 ml” (the 3rd box), adding #3 at the end of the parent product URL and adding that URL into the Prisync account will let the user receive the correct price-point for the respective product variant.

 Working with e-commerce companies of various sizes from more than 50 countries really teaches us a lot here at Prisync.